leoCottret/leoCottret.github.io/_posts/2024-03-06-thm-ctf-wonderland.md

 date: 2024-03-06 08:00 +0700
 ---

-In this room, we'll see to avoid rabbit holes
+In this room, we'll see how to avoid rabbit holes

 [https://tryhackme.com/r/room/wonderland](https://tryhackme.com/r/room/wonderland)